 This small family-owned winery is nestled back off the beaten path.
 It sits on a beautiful open area with a pond, woods, and their vineyard.
 They have outdoor seating on the patio or picnic tables around the pond for you to enjoy that glass or bottle of wine.

-Outdoor activities abound in Illinois:
+Visit our outdoor activities abound in Illinois:

 The centerpiece of Lincoln Trail State Park is Lincoln Trail Lake, 146 acres of multiple fingers and over seven miles of thickly wooded shoreline.
 Enjoy boating, fishing, hiking, hunting, and of course, camping.

 If you’re seeking a much bigger body of water, visit Lake Michigan.
 There are many state parks and miles of white sandy beaches where many people have their summer homes.
 Swim, fish, boat, or enjoy the scenery on the third largest of the Great Lakes.

 Want even more nature and wildlife?
 Visit Shawnee National Forest.
 In the southern tip of Illinois lies the 289,000 acres of the rolling Shawnee Hills.
 The Shawnee encompasses vast forests, wetlands, and rugged bluffs and is home to various plants and animals.
 This is a place for those who enjoy all types of outdoor recreation.

 Marshall holds the Guinness Book World’s Record for the World’s Largest Gavel.
 Perched outside our courthouse, this piece of history gets into more selfies than you could imagine.
 Lincoln once tried a case right here in Marshall, and Illinois is full of the history of President Lincoln.